UCL/ECON-CLUSTER/README.md

 where

 * The option `-X` allows graphics to be forwarded from the CS cluster to your computer.
-* The username "uctpXXX" is that given when you are assigned your CS account.
+* The username "uctpXXX" is that given when you are assigned your CS department account.
 * The text after the `@` is the address of the server.

 After you type the command, the server will ask for a password.
 The password should be your CS department account password.